-Some forestry companies have used the following steps to overcome potential issues around special forests:
+Some forestry companies have used the following steps to overcome potential issues around unique forest values:

 Engagement with stakeholders to develop a common platform of definitions and a common process for mapping of conservation values and/or field inventory.

-Reference to, or engagement with, third-parties to define and map special forests.
+Reference to, or engagement with, third-parties to define and map forests with unique values.

-Pursuit of legal opportunities to protect special forests by encouraging land transfers to conservation organizations or establishing conservation easements.
+Pursuit of legal opportunities to protect forests with unique values by encouraging land transfers to conservation organizations or establishing conservation easements.